-Your first in-person contact with the Center will typically be an intake interview (assessment) in which you will have an opportunity to discuss in detail what your presenting concerns are.
+Your first in-person contact with the Center will typically be a triage interview (assessment) in which you will have an opportunity to discuss in detail what your presenting concerns are.
+While we are operating remotely, these triage interviews will occur online using a HIPAA-compliant version of Zoom.
 During the initial intake assessment, you and the therapist will make decisions about the type of services that would best meet your needs, which includes making a determination if your needs are best met by the range of services available at the Counseling Center.
 If it appears that you would best be served by off-campus providers, we will assist you in locating a more suitable resource.

 Individual counseling works best when you: (a) have some idea of what you would like to talk about; (b) feel motivated to do so; and (c) feel comfortable enough with your therapist to address your concerns.
 For those reasons, it is often helpful to think about what you would like to discuss during a counseling session and to spend time between sessions reflecting on your feelings and behaviors.
 Additionally, be sure to raise with your therapist any feelings or concerns germane to the counseling process.